 US airdrops arms to Kurds in Syrian town of Kobani

-WASHINGTON (AP) — The U.S. military says it has airdropped weapons, ammunition and medical supplies to Kurdish forces defending the Syrian city of Kobani against Islamic State militants.
+WASHINGTON (AP) — The U.S. military said Sunday it had airdropped weapons, ammunition and medical supplies to Kurdish forces defending the Syrian city of Kobani against Islamic State militants.

 The airdrops Sunday were the first of their kind and followed weeks of U.S. and coalition airstrikes in and near Kobani, near the Turkish border.
-The U.S. said earlier in the day that it had launched 11 airstrikes overnight in the Kobani area.
+The U.S. said earlier Sunday that it had launched 11 airstrikes overnight in the Kobani area.

-In a statement, U.S. Central Command said U.S. C-130 cargo planes made multiple drops of arms and supplies provided by Kurdish authorities in Iraq.
+In a statement Sunday night, U.S. Central Command said U.S. C-130 cargo planes made multiple drops of arms and supplies provided by Kurdish authorities in Iraq.
 It said they were intended to enable continued resistance to Islamic State efforts to take full control of Kobani.